 The visitors will also be able to discover Mitchell’s experimentation with color, light, and gesture that ultimately led her to develop a unique visual vocabulary.
 Furthermore, it will examine the significant role of music and poetry had in the development of Mitchell’s practice through the prism of her personal and collaborative relationships with writers and musicians in both the U.S. and France.
 The paintings La Vie en Rose (1979) and Two Pianos (1980) will perfectly illustrate the mentioned liaisons.

 This exhibition is important since it unravels the importance of social dynamics which affected Mitchell’s perceptions and her work.
 During her life, the artist was constantly feeling inadequate regarding the social roles prescribed by her gender, social status and desire for expressing genuine creative freedom.

 The upcoming exhibition will be accompanied by a catalog offering a thorough scholarly account of the artist’s international career with ten chronological chapters that will deliver long-awaited interpretations of different aspects of her work through essays written by scholars Éric de Chassey, Jenni Quilter, and Richard Shiff as well as writer Paul Auster, composer Gisèle Barreau, poet and essayist Eileen Myles, artist Joyce Pensato, and painter David Reed in dialogue with conservator Jennifer Hickey.

-After SFMOMA and The Solomon R. Guggenheim Museum in New York, Joan Mitchell will be on display at The Baltimore Museum of Art from 13 September until 13 December 2020, and then it will travel to the Fondation Louis Vuitton in Paris in October 2021.
+After SFMOMA and The Solomon R. Guggenheim Museum in New York, Joan Mitchell will be on display at The Baltimore Museum of Art from March 21 until July 18, 2021., and then it will travel to the Fondation Louis Vuitton in Paris.